In the guide below, we discuss the world’s coal resources and reserves.

 What Happens If We Run Out Of Coal?

-Price of coal, and availability of coal for energy generation and other key uses of coal will likely be affected as coal becomes more scarce (or, as easily or cheaply mined deposits of coal are depleted)
+Price of coal, and availability of coal for energy generation and other key uses of coal might be affected as coal becomes more scarce (or, deposits of coal that are economically feasible to mine are depleted)

 Managing Coal Resources More Sustainably